 Activities: The hotel offers classes in cooking and Vedic chanting plus demonstrations of bronze casting, handloom weaving, chamber and Carnatic music, traditional Thanjavur painting, and explanations of the distinctive Thanjavur style of dance.
 Sightseeing excursions to the city’s UNESCO-listed 11th and 12th century temples can be arranged.
 Other attractions include the palace and the Saraswati Mahal Library housing priceless Indian and European manuscripts.

 Facilities: The hotel has 3 restaurants and a large banquet hall.
 There are courtyards and gardens, indoor and outdoor sitting areas, a library with the owner’s book collection and travel reference books, a gallery that can be used for private groups, and a gift shop selling jewellery, art, handicrafts and antiques.
-Recreational facilities include the Soukyam spa with 4 treatment rooms, an indoor swimming pool and jacuzzi (adults only), and Arogyam, the gym and yoga centre.
+Recreational facilities include the Soukyam spa with 4 treatment rooms, an indoor swimming pool, jacuzzi (adults only), and sound spa, and Arogyam, the gym and yoga centre.

 Dining: There are 3 restaurants: Aaharam, open all day and serving vegetarian dishes, Palaharam specialising in coffee and snacks and with indoor and outdoor areas, and Nila, a rooftop dining terrace.